Obama comfortable with FDA decision to let 15-year-olds buy morning-after pill

-MEXICO CITY (Reuters) - President Barack Obama said on Thursday he is comfortable with a U.S. government agency’s decision to allow over-the-counter purchases of a morning-after pill for anyone 15 and older.
+MEXICO CITY, May 2 (Reuters) - President Barack Obama said on Thursday he is comfortable with a U.S. government agency’s decision to allow over-the-counter purchases of a morning-after pill for anyone 15 and older.

 Some critics have complained girls that young should not be allowed to purchase the pills without a doctor’s approval.
 But Obama told a news conference in Mexico City that the decision was based on “solid scientific evidence.”